-A knowledge and understanding of the physical characteristics of water is essential to become a fire protection specialist as it is the single most important aspect in fire protection.
+Knowledge and understanding of the physical characteristics of water are essential to becoming a fire protection specialist as it is the single most important aspect of fire protection.
 The reason water is such an effective extinguishing agent is because of its low cost, effectiveness and general availability.
 The physical properties of water mean that it is an effective combatant of all three sides of the fire triangle.
 These sides are the independent entities of oxygen, heat and fuel.

-Water is the economical choice, being cheaper than non water based fire suppression agents and much more readily available.
+Water is economical, cheaper than non-water based fire suppression agents and much more readily available.
 It also has very predictable properties.
 For example:

 - It freezes at 0oC